streetview3d/streetview3d.github.io/README.md

 ### Mobile Buttons

 Mobile devices often have no keyboards.
 Press "Show buttons" to steer on a touch screen.

-### Performance Modes

-The quality of the composed image is a tradeoff between rendering correctness and performance.
-If the performance is not satisfying in your case, switch "Quality mode on" to "Performance mode on" by clicking on it.

 ### Tested Browser compatibility